Dye and Design One-of-a-Kind Easter Eggs

 You can use the same idea as above with pre-pressed flower petals: just carefully glue them to the Easter egg with napkin glue and let the eggs dry.
 Early bloomers such as snowdrops, crocuses, or liverleaves work especially well for this idea.
 Violets are also well suited even though these often first bloom after Easter, thus making it necessary to press and dry them out the year before.
 You can either use petals still attached to the stem or simply use separated petals on a hollowed-out egg.

 You can also brilliantly dye your Easter eggs with natural colours from vegetables, fruits, and herbal extracts.
-Here you’ll need to start out with white eggs.
-In addition you can use the following depending on which colour(s) you decide on:
+Use white eggs for best results.
+In addition, you can use the following depending on which colour(s) you decide on:

 Simply put both the eggs and colour ingredients in a pot, cover with water, and gently cook for 20 minutes.
+If you want a more intense colours, then cook for a little longer.
 After the 20 minutes are up, put the eggs in a heat-resistant container, cover the eggs with the liquid from the pot, and add one tablespoon of vinegar per 250 ml of liquid.
 After approximately 4-12 hours, remove the eggs from the liquid.